khangronky/scanner/README.md

 4. **Install the required Python packages**:
    Make sure you have Python and pip installed.
-   Navigate to the backend directory and run:
+   Navigate to the OCR directory and run:

    ```bash
    cd ocr